higherkindness/sbt-compendium/README.md

 # What is `sbt-compendium`?

-`sbt-compendium` is a plugin that provides you a client for [compendium](https://github.com/higherkindness/compendium).
-It allows you to communicate with compendium service.
+`sbt-compendium` is a plugin that provides a client for [compendium](https://github.com/higherkindness/compendium).
+It allows you to communicate with a compendium service.

 To know more about how to use it, please check our [Getting Started](docs/docs/usage.md) section.